d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

 ### The genes differentially expressed with age

-According to the results of `palmer2021ageing` study:
+According to the results of `palmer2021ageing` study all tissues and every tissue studied consistently overexpressed the following genes:

 <img
   src="/figs/Palmer_table_overexpressed.jpg"